 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-Just recently, on September 14, the government provided numbers on the number of residents who have received their second jab, as it was announced that over half of eligible people have received it, or numerically it states 73 percent of eligible Nunavummiut have received their second dose during this month.
+Just recently, on September 14, the government provided figures on the number of residents who have received their second dose, as it was announced that over half of eligible people have received it, or numerically it states 73 percent of eligible Nunavummiut have received their second dose during this month.

-I wonder if this is the case for the 12 to 17-year age bracket, what is the percentage?
-73 percent is way above halfway, so I wonder since the beginning of this vaccination program as you stated that started on September 1, and the minister also stated that those with a first shot comprised this many people, however, in looking at the overall numbers for Nunavut for second vaccination jabs is 73 percent, since the vaccination program was first introduced.
+I wonder if this is the case for those who are 12 to 17 years of age.
+What is the percentage?
+73 percent is way above halfway.
+Since the beginning of this vaccination program, as you stated that started on September 1, and the minister also stated that those with a first shot comprised this many people, but in looking at the overall numbers for Nunavut for second vaccination doses, it is at 73 percent.
+This is since the vaccination program was first introduced.

-That is why I asked specifically about the Amittuq region with the communities of Igloolik and Sanirajak, and if there is a percentage of people who have received the second round of vaccinations?
-Is it 73 percent which I mentioned or can the minister clearly outline the percentages or numbers of residents in the Amittuq who got that in Igloolik and Sanirajak?
-And how can we ensure that this protocol provides the benefits to my fellow residents of Amittuq?
+That is why I asked specifically about the Amittuq region with the communities of Igloolik and Sanirajak, and if there is a percentage of people who have received the second round of vaccinations.
+Is it the 73 percent that I mentioned or can the minister clearly outline the percentages or numbers for Amittuq residents in Igloolik and Sanirajak and how can we ensure that this protocol provides the benefits to my fellow residents of Amittuq?
 Thank you, Mr. Speaker.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
 I believe I misunderstood my colleague.
 I thought we were talking about just the 12- to 17-year-olds.

-The percentage is an estimate and be aware of that in this House, but the actual numbers in the communities, we don't have all of the information yet.
+Mr. Speaker, the percentage is an estimate and be aware of that in this House, but for the actual numbers in the communities, we don't have all of the information yet.
 Some of the people who got vaccinated may not be from that particular community.